mgazdzik/plugin-ShortcodeTracker/README.md

 After correctly setting up this plugin (please see section below), you are ready for shortening your Urls.

-There is one new section in top reporting menu called "Shortcodes".
+There is one new section in reporting menu called "Shortcodes".

 This view gives you possibility to shorten any URL you want and operate with shortcode retrieved.